-There are two primary fellowship tracks available, an adult fellowship track that has two sub-tracks, and a pediatric fellowship track.
+There are two primary fellowship tracks available, an Adult fellowship track that has two sub-tracks, and a Pediatric fellowship track.
 Both fellowship tracks provide the opportunity to work with a wide array of patient populations and considerable resources within which the fellow can advance his or her specific interests while gaining a broad spectrum of experience.
 Supervised direct service delivery responsibilities include interviewing, test administration, report writing, consultation with various departments and medical personnel, and provision of feedback to patients, families, and referral sources.

 - Sub-Track 1 (DHMC-NHH): The Neuropsychology Service at Dartmouth-Hitchcock Medical Center in Lebanon, and the Neuropsychology Laboratory at New Hampshire Hospital in Concord.

-Second year fellows rotate for six months in the Healthy Aging and Brain Care (HABC) clinic, a collaborative service involving neuropsychology, geropsychiatry and neurology.
-They conduct brief cognitive assessments, may sit in on patient interviews with the physicians, and provide feedback to the multidisciplinary team.
-Second year fellows also have the opportunity to participate in the Dartmouth Interdisciplinary Developmental Disability Clinic (DIDD) involving psychiatry, neurology, internal medicine, occupational therapy and neuropsychology, in the evaluation of adults with developmental disability and/or autism with challenging behaviors.
+DHMC: Second year fellows have the opportunity to participate in specialty clinics.
+In the Healthy Aging and Brain Care (HABC) clinic and the Cancer clinic, they conduct brief cognitive assessments, may sit in on patient interviews with the physicians, and provide feedback to the multidisciplinary team.
+The Dartmouth Interdisciplinary Developmental Disability Clinic (DIDD) involves clinicians from psychiatry, neurology, internal medicine, occupational therapy, and neuropsychology in the evaluation of adults with developmental disability and/or autism with challenging behaviors.

 All fellows, regardless of sub-track, provide consultation to referral sources, feedback with patients and families, and where appropriate, participate in intervention planning and monitoring as part of their duties.
-Furthermore, adult fellows, mainly in their second year, take turns participating in the intracarotid sodium amobarbital procedure (Wada tests) with a faculty member, although allowance is made for fellows who have greater or lesser interest in the procedure and population (mainly epilepsy).
-Clinical cases are typically seen from Monday to Thursday, while required didactics take place on Fridays.
+Furthermore, adult fellows, mainly in their second year, take turns participating in the intracarotid sodium amobarbital procedure (Wada tests) with a faculty member, although allowance is made for fellows who have greater or lesser interest in the procedure and population (mainly epilepsy), and other multidisciplinary clinics.
+Clinical cases are mainly seen from Monday to Thursday, while required didactics take place on Fridays.

 - Autism and Communications Disorders Clinic (ACDC) evaluating children ages 0-5 years old: answering referral questions pertaining to development, speech-language disorders, and ASD.

-- Neuropsychological and Developmental Psychiatric Clinic (NDPC) for children and adolescents with complex medical presentations ages 6-17: answering referral questions for children with complex medical histories, cognitive and academic struggles, and mental health comorbidities.
+- Neuropsychological and Developmental Psychiatry Clinic (NDPC) for children and adolescents with complex medical presentations ages 6-17: answering referral questions for children with complex medical histories, cognitive and academic struggles, and mental health comorbidities.

-- Autism Spectrum Disorders diagnostic clinic: answering referral questions focused on the diagnosis of ASD, utilizing ADOS-2 and standardized developmental interviewing.
+- Autism Spectrum Disorders Diagnostic Clinic: answering referral questions focused on the diagnosis of ASD, utilizing ADOS-2 and standardized developmental interviewing.

 - Interdisciplinary Developmental Disabilities Clinic (IDD): in this unique clinic, the patient, their family, and their entire community-based team are present for evaluation, assessment, and the creation of treatment recommendations from a multi-disciplinary team of providers.